“do you clean area rugs at my home or take them away?”

 A good question with a predictable answer: it depends!

-Once your rug is picked up and brought to our facility, it is measured and examined for staining, soiling and potential fibre compromise.
+- Stage 1: Once your rug is picked up and brought to our facility, it is measured and examined for staining, soiling, and potential fiber compromise.

-Stage 1 is to de-dust the rug with our mechanised Beater system. (it is not uncommon for an 8×10 rug to hold 2-3 pounds of dry soil!!)
-This helps eliminate loose soil, dust and other particles that could contain bacteria.
+- Stage 2: We de-dust the rug with our mechanized Beater system. (it is not uncommon for an 8×10 rug to hold 2-3 pounds of dry soil!!)
+This helps eliminate loose soil, dust, and other particles that could contain bacteria.